glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/scene_new.md

 ## Creating a new Scene and Scenario
 In the the root mod folder make a folder called `modland`.
 In that folder, create a new folder named `chunk2`.

+In GlacierKit, open the `manifest.json` file and update the `contentFolders` array to add `"modland"`.
+It should now look like this:

+`"contentFolders": ["shared", "bank", "modland"]`

 In GlacierKit, right-click on the new `chunk2` folder, and click `Create file` and name it `scene_modtown.entity.json` and click on it.

 In the `Metadata` tab, in the `Factory hash` field, enter: